swbooksmugglers/swbs-issue-tracker/user-guide/library/events.md

 Click on the chevron (`v`) icon for the session to view the session's details, you'll see session's attending authors and your books for the session.

+You'll also notice that the session has an `Attended` switch, when turn the switch on, it tracks that you attended the session.
+This allows you to keep track of sessions that you were able to attend or missed due to scheduling reasons.

+## Editing & Removing Sessions & Events

+Sessions and Events can be edited, any of the information that you added while creating the session or event can be updated or removed.

+One thing to keep in mind, is all sessions in an event must be removed before you can remove an event.